 It was validating to know that AP Leaders have the same concerns and expectations of the future of AP that we do and that we are already meeting most of those challenges in our current solution and are preparing to meet them even more effectively in the future.

 Smooth Conversion of Paper to Automation and Artificial Intelligence

-It was interesting to me to learn that most AP departments are still mired in manual, paper-based processes.
+It was interesting to learn that most AP departments are still mired in manual, paper-based processes.
 At DataServ we manage a lot of transitions from paper-based process to our P2P Automation platform, but it seems that the paper tiger is still running the show for a lot of AP professionals.
-When I hear the trials and frustrations from people who went through a less-than-ideal experience of moving from paper to automation I can certainly sympathize with the reluctance to make the move, but a well-prepared and well-managed Initialization and implementation doesn’t have to be a nightmare.
+When we hear the trials and frustrations from people who went through a less-than-ideal experience of moving from paper to automation we can certainly sympathize with the reluctance to make the move, but a well-prepared and well-managed Initialization and implementation doesn’t have to be a nightmare.

 While there are more organizations still using paper than we might have projected, we learned that the bulk of those organizations are anticipating an automation project in the next 18 months as companies can no longer manage their finances without increased visibility and control.